-Here you can type in the name of a session, select a folder to save in, and optionally use an existing template.
+This page allows to type in the name of a session, select a folder to save it in, and optionally use an existing template.

-Under Advanced Options, you can select whether you wish to create a Master Bus, or a Control Bus, and how many channels you wish either to have.
-You can also decide whether you want Ardour to automatically connect all inputs to the physical ports of your hardware.
-Ardour will do so sequentially and in round-robin fashion, connecting the first track's input to the first input of your hardware and so on.
+Other options also decide whether Ardour should automatically connect all inputs to the hardware's physical ports.
+Ardour will do so sequentially and in round-robin fashion, connecting the first track's input to the first input of the hardware and so on.
 When Ardour has used all available hardware inputs, it will begin again with the first physical input.
-You can limit the number of channels on your physical hardware that Ardour uses.

 By default Ardour will connect all tracks and busses to the Master Bus if there is one.
-However you can also tell it to automatically connect each output to the physical outputs of your interface or sound card, and limit the number of physical outputs used, as above.
+However, it can also be told to automatically connect each output to the physical outputs of the interface or sound card, and limit the number of physical outputs used, as above.